Short answer

 Yes.
 Aeredium is fully EVM-compatible: it supports Solidity smart contracts, MetaMask, Hardhat, and standard ECDSA transaction signatures.
 Developers familiar with Ethereum can deploy to Aeredium testnet without new tooling.
 The difference is under the hood: execution happens inside multi-cloud TEE enclaves.

-No. Testnet activity and AER exchange listing are completely separate.
+No. Testnet activity and AERX exchange listing are completely separate.
 The listing follows mainnet launch.
-Do not buy anything sold as AER before the official listing is announced through official Aeredium channels.
-There is no legitimate way to buy AER yet.
+Do not buy anything sold as AERX before the official listing is announced through official Aeredium channels.
+There is no legitimate way to buy AERX yet.

 What comes after testnet?